-It is important to realize that the address boundaries also check for addresses less than or greater than these addresses.
+It is important to realize that the address boundaries check for addresses less than or greater than the upper (for incrementing buffers) and lower (for decrementing buffers) boundary addresses (not just equal to).
 Address changes can, therefore, jump beyond boundaries and still be adjusted correctly.

-The modulo corrected effective address is written back to the register only when Pre-Modify or Post-Modify Addressing mode is used to compute the effective address.
-When an address offset (such as [W7+W2]) is used, Modulo Address correction is performed, but the contents of the register remain unchanged.
+Note: The modulo corrected effective address is written back to the register only when Pre-Modify or Post-Modify Addressing mode is used to compute the effective address.
+When an address offset (such as [W7 + W2]) is used, Modulo Address correction is performed, but the contents of the register remain unchanged.